-1 Reporter's Notes 2 3 4 5 6 7 8 9 10 11 12 13 Exclusion of information that is not genetic information.
-This section is a paraphrase of section 210 of GINA, 42 U.S.C. § 2000ff-9 (Supp.
+Exclusion of information that is not genetic information.
+This section is a paraphrase of Section 210 of GINA, 42 U.S.C.
+Section 2000ff-9 (Supp.
 II 2008).
-It is meant to signal that medical information about a manifested disease is not covered by the act if it is not genetic information, but that medical information is covered if it is genetic information.
-For example, an individual with breast cancer diagnosed by a biopsy might learn from genetic testing that she is positive for a BRCA mutation and thus has an increased risk of ovarian cancer.
-Under this section, the fact that she has breast cancer is not protected information, but information about the genetic mutation and her risk of ovarian cancer is protected.
+It is meant to signal that medical information about a manifested disease is not covered by the act if it is not genetic information.
+But medical information about a manifested disease is covered by the act if it is genetic information.
+For example, an individual with breast cancer diagnosed by a biopsy has a manifested disease.
+In addition, she might learn from genetic testing that she is positive for a BRCA mutation, which indicates an increased risk of both breast and ovarian cancer.
+Under this section, the fact that she has breast cancer is not protected information under the act because the breast cancer is a manifested disease, even though it may have a genetic basis.
+But information about the genetic mutation and her risk of ovarian cancer is protected by the act because it is genetic information obtained from a genetic test.

 Under this section an employment entity does not violate the act when it acquires, uses, retains, or discloses medical information about a manifest disease that is not genetic information.
-However, that information may be protected by HIPAA or the ADA.
-15 16 SECTION 5.
-GENERAL PROHIBITION ON ACQUISITION OF GENETIC 17 INFORMATION.
-18 (a) Except as otherwise provided in this act, an employment entity may not: 19 (1) request, require, purchase, or otherwise acquire genetic information of an 20 employee or an family member of the employee; or 21 (2) unless allowed by law other than this [act], require, offer, or provide a genetic 22 test to an employee or an family member of the employee.
-23 (b) It is not a violation of this act if an employment entity inadvertently requests or 24 acquires genetic information of an employee or an family member of the employee.
-25 Reporter's Notes 26 27 Act's general approach to acquisition of genetic information.
-This section imposes a 28 general prohibition on genetic testing of employees or employee's family members and on 29 30 acquisition of their genetic information.
-It should be read with the subsequent sections, which establish a number of limited exceptions for situations in which genetic testing by employment 31 entities and/or their access to employee's genetic information is acceptable.
-The act permits 32 employment entities to acquire genetic information if they receive it from an employee who 33 provides it voluntarily, request it under the Family Medical Leave Act, obtain it in certain 34 publicly available documents, obtain it as part of offering a voluntary wellness program, use it for 35 36 genetic monitoring, use it for quality control in forensic testing laboratories, or pursuant to a tribunal's order in litigation.
+However, that information may be protected by the ADA.
+See 42 U.S.C. § 12112(d) (2006).

+SECTION 5.
+GENERAL PROHIBITION ON ACQUISITION OF GENETIC INFORMATION.

+- (a) Except as otherwise provided in this [act], an employment entity may not: - (1) request, require, purchase, or otherwise acquire genetic information of an employee or a family member of the employee; or

+- (2) unless allowed by law other than this [act], require, offer, or provide a genetic test to an employee or a family member of the employee. - (b) It is not a violation of this act if an employment entity inadvertently requests or acquires genetic information of an employee or a family member of the employee.

+Act's general approach to acquisition of genetic information.
+This section imposes a general prohibition on genetic testing of employees or employee's family members and on acquisition of their genetic information.
+The general prohibition should be read with the subsequent sections, which establish a number of specific exceptions for situations in which genetic testing by employment entities is permissible and conditions under which their access to employee's genetic information is acceptable.

+Sections 6 through 12 establish limited exceptions to the prohibition on acquisition of genetic information.
+The act permits employment entities to acquire genetic information if they receive it from an employee who provides it voluntarily, request it under the Family Medical Leave Act, obtain it in certain publicly available documents, obtain it as part of offering a voluntary wellness program, use it for genetic monitoring, use it for quality control in forensic testing laboratories, or obtain it pursuant to a tribunal's order in litigation.

+Sections 9 through 12 establish limited exceptions to the prohibition on genetic testing.
 An employment entity may provide genetic testing as part of a wellness program and provide it or, when appropriate, require it for a genetic monitoring program, for quality control use in forensic testing laboratories, or pursuant to a tribunal's order in litigation.

-There are two circumstances of note for which the act does not provide an exception for genetic testing.
-The first is genetic testing for employee susceptibility to harm from a potential exposure in the workplace.
-Several states currently allow employers to provide genetic tests, with the consent of the employee, to screen for an employee's predisposing genetic characteristics that may create susceptibility to harm to the employee from a workplace condition.
-Iowa, Louisiana, New Hampshire, New York, and Wisconsin all have nearly identical provisions that permit genetic testing of an employee to determine an employee's susceptibility to toxic substances if the employee requests testing, provides informed consent or authorization, and the employer does not terminate the employee or take other adverse action as a result of testing.
-Iowa Code Ann. § 729.6(7) (West 2003 & Supp.
-2010); N.H.
-Rev. Stat.
-Ann. § 141-H:3 (2005); N.Y.
-Exec.
-Law § 296 (McKinney 2010); Wis.
-Stat.
-Ann. § 111.372 (West 2002).
-This exception for testing was not included in the act because the Drafting Committee believes that allowing additional testing of employees could be interpreted as providing less protection to employees than GINA, and the provision could thus be preempted by the federal statute.
-This interpretation is not certain, however, because the purpose of the testing would be to provide an employee with greater protection from harm in the workplace.

-Second, the Drafting Committee also considered but decided not to include a second exception that would permit employers to supply genetic testing in order to protect the safety of other employees in the workplace.
-The Committee decided that it would be very rare for a genetic marker to indicate a safety threat to other employees with sufficient certainty to justify a genetic test.
-The act does not, however, limit an employer's ability to take an employee's manifested medical condition into account for safety purposes, subject to the provisions of the Americans With Disabilities Act.
+Section 13 sets requirements for counseling and reporting that must be met if an employment entity provides a genetic test as part of a voluntary wellness program or a genetic monitoring program.